A Warning to the Curious (film): Locations

-For A Warning to the Curious, "Seaburgh" (a disguised version of Aldeburgh, Suffolk) was filmed on the coast of North Norfolk at Waxham, Holkham Beach and Holkham Wood at Holkham Gap, Happisburgh, Wells-next-the-Sea and on the North Norfolk Railway.
+For "A Warning to the Curious", "Seaburgh" (a disguised version of Aldeburgh, Suffolk) was filmed on the coast of North Norfolk at Holkham Beach and Holkham Wood at Holkham Gap, Happisburgh, Wells-next-the-Sea and at the Sheringham and Weybourne stations of the North Norfolk Railway.
 Clark recalls filming in North Norfolk in late February, with consistently fine cold weather "with a slight winter haze which gave exactly the right depth and sense of mystery to the limitless vistas of the shoreline there."

+Music

+A Warning to a Curious did not have an original score composed for it, but although Clark talks about using "stock music", Adam Scovell, analysing the aural aesthetics of the BBC Ghost Stories, notes that the film makes use of what were then new, avant-garde classical works found in the BBC's gramophone library at Egton House.
+György Ligeti's Atmosphères in particular is used within the film to signify the presence of the ghost of William Ager.